SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 When one component uses another, a dependency is created between the components.
 Perhaps the using components uses only one class within the used component, but that still doesn't weaken the dependency.
 The using components still depends on the used component.

-Because of the dependency, everytime the used component is changed, the using component will likely need corresponding channges.
+Because of the dependency, every time the used component is changed, the using component will likely need corresponding changes.
 Even if no changes are necessary to the using component, you still might need to recompile, revalidate an redeploy.

 **This principle tells us more about which classes shouldn't be together than which classes should be together**.